safeautonomy/WebGSN/README.md

   * For example, enter "My_Safety_Case"
 5. To add a new node, simply double-click the background.
 6. This new node has a long type **(Goal, Subgoal, Strategy, Context, Solution, Justification, Assumption)**, please double click on the string, and manually change it to **Goal**.
-11. Hover to an existing node, ` + ` would show up, click to add a new node below.
+7. Hover to an existing node, ` + ` would show up, click to add a new node below.
-12. After pressing ` + `, you would be asked to define the type of the node, By changing **Type**, a node will change its shape
- The format is provided :
+8. After pressing ` + `, you would be asked to define the type of the node, By changing **Type**, a node will change its shape.
+The following formats are provided :
    * Goal (G)  → Rectangle
    * Subgoal → Rectangle
    * strategy (S) → Parallelogram